 Hello friends!
-Let’s make these Beet Crystals Mini Vegan Cheesecakes today!
+Let’s make this Vegan Beet Cheesecake recipe today!
 These mini vegan cheesecakes are also paleo, gluten-free, and absolutely delicious!
+And I am using beet crystals to make them!

 I have been reading all about the amazing benefits that consuming these beet crystals can have in our health.